Judy Vizzari interviews Carol and Alan Woolcock, from Warrandyte.

 But plans change – instead, she embraced ‘hands on’ learning by joining the Melbourne permaculture movement.
 She volunteered to work on several backyard ‘permablitzes’ and, as well as enjoying the camaraderie of the participants ,she learnt about the ‘why’ and ‘how to’ of sustainable gardening.
 It was, she says, a valuable experience.

 In May 2013, it was her turn.
 A team of 30 enthusiastic volunteers descended on her backyard and, over a weekend, transformed it.
 They built a chicken pen with three separate runs, a series of four wicking beds and a perennial garden for asparagus and berries, they planted fruit trees and vines and set up composting and worm farm facilities.
-Their permablitz success story is still available on the permablitz website (I make a mental note to re-visit it), as is a subsequent visit in 2016.
+Their permablitz success story is still available on the permablitz website, as is a nice write up about the garden from a subsequent visit in 2016.

 This family’s delight in their productive, sustainable garden is obvious.